jjerome00/PatientServer/README.md

 # Patient Server

-Patient Server: A Jason Jerome Candidate Project

-A basic endpoint that returns a list of patients.
+A basic demo of a node endpoint that returns a list of patients.
+It's meant to work with an Android app (also written by me).
+You can see the Android app here: https://github.com/jjerome00/PatientSyncAndroid

 The server is backed by a sqlite database.
 If the database file is deleted, the server will re-create it.

-This was for a take-home assignment.
-The assignment was to write a simple web server to provide data to an Android app (also written by me).
-You can see the Android app here: https://github.com/jjerome00/PatientSyncAndroid

 ## Dependencies
 * node.js